isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2312.md

 ---
-title: Fleet Management System - Pkg 3 - 6 vehicle
+title: cuteOffice ERP for PCM Version 2.0 - HRM Suite >150 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2312
 ---

 ### Description

-Track-Asia's FMS enable fleet owners the capability of tracking their fleet at any point of time with the assistance of software (web/mobile) together with GPS Tracker installed in the vehicle.
-Our solution is able to provide comprehensive data based on the collected data that is registered into the backend which will allow business owners to analyze & study.
-Not limiting the software capability for business owner, they can setup their own geo-fencing, scheduling maintenance & servicing.
+cuteOffice ERP software helps to streamline the entire company operations starting from human resource data management, electronic leave forms, time attendance (including geo-punch using Mobile Apps), work planning and scheduling and one click payroll processing.

+The procurement control, inventory management, sales, enquiry and quotation management, all the way to accounting are also available in the ERP but not included in this workforce optimiser package.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Acecom20200635_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Cutech20210212_Desensitised_Annex_3-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria